-Parents who are interested in entering their children into the program should be aware that there is an initial screening with a developmentally appropriate tool focusing on the areas of: communication, pre-academics, social/emotional behavior, fine and gross motor skills, and adaptive skills.
+Parents who are interested in entering their children into the program should be aware that they will complete screening with a developmentally appropriate tool focusing on the areas of: communication, pre-academics, social/emotional behavior, fine and gross motor skills, and adaptive skills.
 If there is a concern in one of the above listed areas, further testing will be initiated to see if the child is eligible for services under Individuals with Disabilities Education Act (IDEA).
-Consideration on enrollment for typically developing students will be based on appropriate peer model behaviors and space availability.
+Consideration on enrollment for typically developing students is based on age and space availability.
 Children enrolled are taught through a developmentally appropriate and multisensory curriculum aligned with the State of Ohio's Early Learning Content Standards.